 Importantly, the Act enforces a two (2) year time limitation for de facto couples to resolve their Property Matters.
 If you do not resolve your matter within this time, you will be required to initiate Court proceedings which will be at a further cost to you.

-Like married couples, de facto property settlements can be documented by way of Consent Order or Binding Financial Agreement.
+Like married couples, de facto property settlements can be documented by way of a Consent Order or Binding Financial Agreement.
 Similarly, Parenting Matters are conducted in the same way irrespective of whether the parties are married or in a De facto Relationship.

 More About De Facto Relationships:

 For more information regarding de facto matters, see our Frequently Asked Questions.
 Alternatively, make an appointment with our Family Lawyers Gold Coast to obtain comprehensive advice regarding your De facto matter.